 I am thinking that possibly I am not a great communicator not only ‘because I’m autistic’ but because my communication skills have been blocked when I was younger.

-Now I can see that if I need to ask a question like ‘could you please tell me what you meant when you said…’ I feel really uncomfortable; like if I expect that there is something really bad hidden there.
-It feels to me that, if there was nothing wrong going on, there would be no need to be indirect and I wouldn’t need to ask.
-I see situations in my past when I didn’t like something, yet I asked questions about it in ways that I knew won’t get me the answer, because I didn’t want things in the open, I only wanted to look like I did.
+Now I can see that if I need to ask a question like ‘could you please tell me what you meant when you said…’ I feel really uncomfortable; as if I expect that there is something really bad hidden there.
+It seems to me that, if there was nothing wrong going on, there would be no need to be indirect and I wouldn’t need to ask.
+I remember situations from my past when I didn’t like something, yet I asked questions about it in a way that I knew wouldn’t get me the answer, because I didn’t want the answer, I only wanted to look like I wanted one.
 So am I really that bad at communication?
 Because, in a way, I knew exactly how to achieve the result I was after.

-Maybe I’m not bad ad communication, maybe I’m bad at focusing at positive intension?
-I really do not know.
+Maybe I’m not a bad communicator, maybe I’m just bad at focusing at positive intension?

 As I said multiple times on the blog, I believe that we, autistics, understand life through patterns in our past, and possibly those are mine: if things are hidden, that means there’s something bad going on; asking clarifying questions can have negative consequences.